Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 Locals start to flock back to the streets, and there’s this lively energy everywhere: street food stalls reappear, night markets come alive, and the whole atmosphere feels warmer and more social.
-Spring was my favorite time when I was living in Xi’an, especially after the freezing winter!
+Springtime was my favorite when I was living in Xi’an, especially after the freezing winter!

 This blog post highlights some of the best places to visit in China in spring.
-On top of that, you’ll find the best time to visit each location, allowing you to experience some of the most unique festivals celebrated by China’s ethnic minorities and religious groups.
+On top of that, you’ll find the best time to visit each location, allowing you to experience some of the most unique spring festivals celebrated by China’s ethnic minorities and religious groups.

 This article may contain affiliate links.
 This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.
+Thank you for supporting the blog and allowing me to keep sharing meaningful travel experiences with you.

-Don’t have time now?📌 Pin it for later
+Don’t have time now?📌 Save it for later!

 Why is Spring the Best Time to Visit China?